 Do you have a little winter cabin fever?
-Take advantage of Tennessee’s mildest temperatures, unobstructed views and least crowded trails by hiking and camping Tennessee’s State Parks during the winter months.
-We hiked through five state parks - Big Hill Pond, Old Stone Fort, Chickasaw, Henry Horton and South Cumberland - to prove that winter is one of the best seasons to get out and explore all that Tennessee State Parks have to offer.
+Take advantage of Tennessee’s mildest temperatures, unobstructed views and least crowded trails by hiking and camping in Tennessee State Parks during the winter months.
+Hike through these five state parks to see that winter is one of the best seasons to get out and explore all the state has to offer.

 Big Hill Pond State Park in Pocahontas, Tennessee, approximately an hour and a half east of Memphis, is potentially one of the most under-the-radar, backcountry hiking in the state.
 A little more than 4,000 acres of forested hills and swampy bottomlands are bordered by the Tuscumbia River and Cypress Creek in southwestern Tennessee, near the Mississippi state line.
 The park’s namesake may be a beautiful pond grown in with incredible cypress trees, but it’s Travis McNatt Lake which forms the very heart of the park.
 There are four backcountry trail shelters with bunks for backpackers, three of which definitely qualify as remote.
 Let the chorus of frogs lull you to sleep and listen to the whistle of the Memphis to Charleston Railroad echo through the wilderness.
 If you want to make camp, take advantage of 28 tent and small RV campsites.
 Each site has a table and a grill.
 The campground has a modern bathhouse with hot showers but does not have any hook-ups or dump station.
 Big Hill Pond’s highlights include a 70-foot observation tower with panoramic vistas of the beautiful Tennessee borderlands and the Cypress Dismal Swamp boardwalk, which winds through a lush and waterlogged landscape.